page 1

 Most men lead lives of quiet desperation

-with the song still in them.
+and go to the grave with the song still in them.

 HENRY DAVID THOREAU